 Published synthetic cannabinoid research has greatly increased since 2010.
 Most publications and research on THC poisoning are coming out of ED and poison center surveillance reports.
 EDs focus on illnesses requiring emergent treatment.
-Therefore, as long as EDs are the epicenter of research, effects of chronic synthetic cannabinoid use are unlikely to be addressed and remain an area of future research.2
+Therefore, as long as EDs are the epicenter of research, effects of chronic synthetic cannabinoid use are unlikely to be addressed and remain an area of future research.

-Marijuana-related morbidity and mortality surveillance can be useful in tracking yet unknown long-term consequences of synthetic cannabinoid consumption.30 The development of highly sensitive and specific blood or urine testing for the many derivatives of synthetic cannabinoids will enhance early diagnosis and targeted treatments.3
+Marijuana-related morbidity and mortality surveillance can be useful in tracking yet unknown long-term consequences of synthetic cannabinoid consumption.
+The development of highly sensitive and specific blood or urine testing for the many derivatives of synthetic cannabinoids will enhance early diagnosis and targeted treatments.

-A sociological, epidemiologic, and economic analysis should be made of the relationship between synthetic cannabinoid use and natural marijuana use.2 Nearly all users of synthetic cannabinoids report previously using natural marijuana and often use the synthetic form concurrently with other drugs.5 But as natural marijuana legalization becomes more common, a closer evaluation of their relationship may provide useful information in understanding the dynamics of substance abuse.
-Another important area of research is to assess knowledge and practice gaps among nurses and other direct care providers of patients experiencing cannabinoid poisoning.
+A sociological, epidemiologic, and economic analysis should be made of the relationship between synthetic cannabinoid use and natural marijuana use.
+Nearly all users of synthetic cannabinoids report previously using natural marijuana and often use the synthetic form concurrently with other drugs.
+But as natural marijuana legalization becomes more common, a closer evaluation of their relationship may provide useful information in understanding the dynamics of substance abuse.
+Another important area of research is to assess knowledge and practice gaps among nurses and other direct care providers of patients experiencing synthetic cannabinoid poisoning.

-or urine test for natural THC.
-This crucial difference has made synthetic cannabinoids a popular drug of abuse among substance users who wish to avoid a positive drug test.21
+If a synthetic cannabinoid is the only agent a patient has ingested, then urine will test negative for all other drugs, including natural THC.
+Those who've used a synthetic cannabinoid won't test positive on a blood or urine test for natural THC.
+This crucial difference has made synthetic cannabinoids a popular drug of abuse among substance users who wish to avoid a positive drug test.

-Although Mr. G had reported using only synthetic cannabinoids, coingestion of other psychoactive substance remained a possibility.
-Urine testing was performed for common drugs of abuse such as cocaine, methadone and other opioids, phencyclidine (PCP), and benzodiazepine, but results were negative.
+Although Mr. G had reported using only synthetic cannabinoids, coingestion of other psychoactive substances remained a possibility.
+Urine testing was performed for common drugs of abuse, such as cocaine, methadone and other opioids, phencyclidine, and benzodiazepines, but results were negative.

 Unlike cocaine, a molecule of an active ingredient in synthetic cannabinoids is capable of existing in many different structural forms.
-Specific compounds found in synthetic cannabinoids have been placed under Schedule I by the FDA, making these products illegal to sell, buy, or possess throughout the United States.7 However, new compounds created by clandestine manufacturers pose an ongoing challenge for law enforcement.2 The FDA action covers only a small number of chemicals, leaving manufacturers legal room to sell similar chemicals in their place, often disguising the product as "incense" or "plant food," or stating that the product is not for human consumption.4
+Specific compounds found in synthetic cannabinoids have been placed under Schedule I by the FDA, making these products illegal to sell, buy, or possess throughout the United States.
+However, new compounds created by clandestine manufacturers pose an ongoing challenge for law enforcement.
+The FDA action covers only a small number of chemicals, leaving manufacturers legal room to sell similar chemicals in their place, often disguising the product as "incense" or "plant food," or stating that the product isn't for human consumption.

-As of 2012, the FDA had identified 158 synthetic cannabinoid substances.22 As fast as common synthetic cannabinoids are banned, however, producers create different versions and stay a step ahead of legislators who seek to protect the unsuspecting public.
+As of 2012, the FDA had identified 158 synthetic cannabinoid substances.
+As fast as common synthetic cannabinoids are banned, however, producers create different versions and stay a step ahead of legislators who seek to protect the unsuspecting public.